 - Member Dansk Kunsthistoriker Forening - Danish Association of Art Historians

 - Peer reviewer for The Danish Council for Independent Research and Humanities

 - The White Rose Peer Review College, Committee Member

-I teach modules on Russian, Soviet and Nordic art, as well as the art of Classical Greece and is contributor to team-taught core modules at levels 2 and 3.
+I teach modules on Russian, Soviet and Nordic art, as well as the art of Classical Greece and contribute to team-taught core modules at levels 2 and 3.
 I supervise dissertations at level 3 and MA.
-I am currently the programme manager for the BA History of Art.